drewsynan/velveeva-cli/README.md

 $ sudo cp velveeva /usr/local/bin/velveeva
 ```

 To use VELVEEVA run `$ sudo velveeva` from a terminal.
-(Sudo is required on Linux to start the Docker image velveeva-cli uses).
+(Sudo is required on Linux to start the Docker image velveeva-cli uses internally).